 ZERO WASTE MAKEUP

-Zero waste beauty product brands are changing the way we think about plastic, refills, and ingredients!
+Zero waste beauty brans are changing the way we think about plastic, refills, and ingredients!

 Pucker up in a planet-friendly way with Axiology and their vegan-10-ingredient-or-less lipstick.
 DAB Herb offers refillable, vegan makeup of all sorts and Elate has us feeling elated with their vegan, cruelty-free, and plastic-free makeup products (in gorgeous bamboo housing!).

 For a full-blown, eco-friendly makeover, there are several other zero waste makeup brands worth checking out for some green glam.